JefClaes/blog/content/post/2013-05-12-iddd-tour-notes-2-2.md

 considerably benefit all.
 It seems such a shame not to take advantage of this.
 As with most things, know when to pick your fights.

-**Elegance**
+### Elegance

 > Elegance is for dressing, not for delivering software.

 This is one to remember; I'll be using this one next time someone uses elegance as an argument for gold plating.

-**Cultivating models**
+### Cultivating models

 > Models grow; you will never have the best model from the start.
 > Improve them every time you pass by.

 Your first attempt at it is hardly ever right.
 Don't beat yourself up over it.
-The best models are the result of multiple iterations. <span class="Apple-tab-span" style="white-space: pre;"> </span>
+The best models are the result of multiple iterations.
 In general I consider dwelling on one problem too long to be a waste of time.
 Settle for good enough, and allow the better solution to emerge by itself over time.
 When I feel a design is mighty important, I might accelerate this process by iterating over it multiple times in just a few days; asking for constant feedback, carrying the problem with me everywhere I go, always challenging it, and molding it in different shapes until one sticks.

-**Reuse**
+### Reuse

 > Lots of people use a shared kernel just for reuse.
 It's often not
 > worth it.